dcjohnson24/runner_db_demo/README.md

       - database
     ...
 ```
-You can define multiple services under the `services` block such as `web` or `database`.
-You can also have services depend on each other under the `depends_on` configuration.
+You can define multiple services under the `services` heading such as `web` or `database`.
+You can also have services depend on each other under the `depends_on` heading.
 The environment variable `FLASK_ENV` will be set to `development` or `production` from the terminal, determining the config to be used.

 The `docker-compose.yml` file references a Dockerfile that will pull a base image to work from.
 It includes a `requirements.txt` file that lists the packages to be installed into the container.
 The Dockerfile should be in the same directory as the `docker-compose.yml` file.
 The location of the Dockerfile can also be specified under the `build` heading and `context` subheading.
 Some examples of how to write Dockerfiles can be found [here](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)